Sentinel program: System overview

 In the Nike-X system, each missile site would be based around an extremely powerful radar system known as MAR.
 MAR could detect incoming tracks at very long distances and used sophisticated beam shaping and data processing intended to allow it to rapidly discriminate targets.
-Nike-X relied on atmospheric decluttering to pick out the warheads among the decoys and launch its Sprint missiles at them in engagements lasting a few seconds.
+MAR also tracked the outgoing Sprint missiles and sent commands to them to aim them at their targets.
 Because the MAR would be defending a large metropolitan area, and the Sprint had a range of only tens of miles, the missiles would be hosted at a number of locations spread about the city.
-This left the problem that the MAR would not be able to see them immediately after launch, so a much smaller and simpler radar, the MSR, would be located at these bases watch the missile for the first few seconds and then hand off to the MAR as the missile climbed.
+This left the problem that the MAR would not be able to see the Sprints immediately after launch, so a much smaller and simpler radar, the MSR, would be located at these bases watch the missile for the first few seconds and then hand off to the MAR as the Sprint climbed.

 As Nike-X developed there was pressure to deploy systems covering smaller cities, but MAR was far too expensive to produce in the large numbers this demanded.
 A cut-down version of MAR was initially considered, TACMAR, but later replaced by a scaled-up version of the MSR, the TACMSR.
 The problem with using MSR was that it had relatively short range, and increasing its power to handle the entire interception, like MAR, would bring its price back up.
-Instead, Bell proposed using a second radar dedicated to the early detection role, PAR, which would forward information to the MARs.
-Under Nike-X, the PARs would be largely disposable; by the time they could be attacked the raid would be well understood and the MARs and TACMSRs would be in control of the battle.
+Instead, Bell proposed using a second radar dedicated to the early detection role, PAR, which would forward information to the TACMSRs so they would know where to look when the warheads became visible.
+Under Nike-X, the PARs would be disposable; by the time they could be attacked the raid would be well understood and the MARs and TACMSRs would be in control of the battle.

-Sentinel was essentially the TACMSR and PAR parts from the Nike-X system.
-However, their use and purpose was changed dramatically.
-Although MSR filled the role of the MAR over short range, it was nowhere near powerful enough to handle early detection, and would be useless without PAR.
-This meant that PAR was no longer disposable; if it was destroyed, warheads approaching in its area would appear on the MSRs too late to be intercepted by the Spartan missiles.
-This required PAR to be greatly hardened against nuclear attack, and moved so it would be protected by a nearby MSR.
+Sentinel was essentially the TACMSR and PAR parts from the Nike-X system, but their purpose was changed dramatically.
+TACMSR, from then on known simply as MSR, filled the role of a short-range MAR.
+It was nowhere near powerful enough to handle early detection, and would be useless without PAR.
+This meant that PAR was no longer disposable in the Sentinel system; if it was destroyed, warheads approaching in its area would appear on the MSRs too late to be intercepted by the Spartan missiles.
+This required PAR to be hardened against nuclear attack, and moved so it would be protected by a nearby MSR.
 Sprint missiles would be added to any site hosting a PAR, to help ensure the PAR would survive.